itskingori/itskingori.github.io/_posts/minutae/2013/2013-04-22-aws-autoscaling.md

 ---
 title: "Autoscaling on EC2 with ELB &amp; Cloudwatch on Ubuntu"
 category: minutae
+layout: post
 ---

 _Please note that this is not a detailed guide ... relevant links are included if you want detail.
 The objective is to highlight the key steps or rather, the 'points-to-note 'throughout the process.
 A LOT is assumed._

 ###Basic Expected Setup###

 The first obvious assumption is that you are running Ubuntu.
 Running [Ubuntu Cloud Guest][link31] on [Amazon Web Services][aws] requires you to go through the following steps;

 1. Create your account on Amazon (if you do not already have one) and setup your credentials - [Getting Started With Aws][link26]
 2. [Install Amazon EC2 API Tools][ubuntuec2guide]
 3. Instantiate your [images(s)][link28]
 4. Configure your [instance][link27]

 Details of the above steps can be [found here][ubuntuec2guide] ... though they seem a bit complicated due to reliance on the CLI, but if its any consolation, _some_ of the tasks can be done via the [Amazon Web Console][awsconsole].

 Double check you have the following environment variables set up in your shell profile.
 You should have something close to ... (see below code block) ... in your `~/.bashrc` if you use bash as your shell.

 <pre class="brush: plain">
 # WHERE YOUR JAVA IS